rwhitworth/project-euler/README.md

 048 - perl<br>
 097 - perl<br>

+Utilities:<br>
+printprimes_test - C - Learning and testing the GMP interface<br>
+PrintPrimes - C# - utility to help create primes.cs used in PE.dll<br>

 C# code currently uses a single library that I wrote.
 Perl code uses these libraries (available from CPAN): Math::Factor::XS, Math::Fibonacci, Math::Pari, and Math::Prime::XS.

 All code runs in less than 10 seconds.
 Project Euler suggests runtimes of less than a minute.